Learning is sharing – everyone is invited!

-StarT invites all schools, kindergartens, extracurricular activity groups, and families as well as other interested institutions and groups, including the media, to take part in sharing the joy of collaborative learning.
-StarT is for everyone around the world, welcome along!
+StarT invites all schools, kindergartens, extracurricular activity groups, and families, as well as other interested institutions and groups, including the media, to take part in sharing the joy of collaborative learning!

 StarT is organized by the LUMA Centre Finland

-The owner and main implementer of the project is the LUMA Centre Finland.
-StarT is organized together with other LUMA centres in the network, sponsors, and other collaboration partners.
+The owner and main implementer of the project is LUMA Centre Finland.
+LUMA Centre Finland is a network of Finnish universities that organizes StarT annually in collaboration with our sponsors and other collaboration partners.

-StarT is a long-term project; from 2016 onwards it will be an important part of the yearly action plan of LUMA Centre Finland.
-We need more positive experiences of collaborative learning also in the future!
+StarT is a long-term project; since 2016 it has been an important part of the yearly action plan of LUMA Centre Finland.
+Through StarT we aim to have more positive experiences of collaborative project-based learning in science, technology and mathematics also in the future!

 StarT promotes interdisciplinary collaborative learning

-The primary objective of StarT is to implement a new, interdisciplinary and collaborative StarT way of working and thinking, that emphasizes project-based learning and active collaboration within the learning community.
+The primary objective of StarT is to implement to schools and kindergartens a new, interdisciplinary and collaborative StarT way of working and thinking.
+In StarT, we emphasize the importance of active collaboration on many levels.

-StarT combines inquiry-based learning, integrative learning, and phenomenon-based learning.
-It promotes the use of modern technology as well as that of other learning environments outside of school.
-StarT also supports an interest-driven approach to science and mathematics.
+StarT combines inquiry-based learning, project-based learning, and phenomenon-based learning.
+It promotes an interdisciplinary and interest-driven approach to science, mathematics and technology.
+StarT also encourages the use of modern technology as well as that of other learning environments outside of school.

 StarT supports girls’ interest towards science, technology and mathematics through creative working methods and contexts that students find fascinating.